Geko-X/MHW-Campaign-Expansion/player_handbook.md

 * Players may place one card face down to stamina board to reduce 1 time card loss.
 Multiple players can place multiple cards.

 ### Poisoncups, Vespoids, Toads
-All have a 1-point dodge value which you may elect to take when being hit.
-Falling boulders cannot be dodged.
+All have a 1-point dodge value which you may elect to take when being hit. **Falling boulders cannot be dodged**.

 # Weapons
 ### Insect Glaive